cosminmarian53/Style-Design/README.md

-# Style Design
+# Aztek

-Welcome to the repository of Style Design, the premier destination for modern and stylish furniture.
-Our website is crafted with the latest web technologies to provide a seamless and interactive user experience.
+Welcome to the repository of Aztek.

 ## Technologies Used